 On June 4, 2021, the European Commission released two new set of contractual clauses :

-- A set of clauses for transfer from Controller to Processor within the Union as required under article 28 GDPR (C to P clauses) (here)
+- A set of clauses for personal data transfers from Controller to Processor within the Union as required under article 28 GDPR (C to P clauses) (here)

 - An updated set of the Standard Contractual Clauses for international transfers (here)